Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 We observe that the session volume weekly count is lower post bidding down gsearch nonbrand on 2012-04-15.

+Here is a [link](https://public.tableau.com/app/profile/mansi.vermani7229/viz/sessions-weeklytrendbiddownimpact/Dashboard1?publish=yes) to the tableau dashboard used to visualize the above results

 **3b.
 RE: Gsearch Volume Trends**(Marketing Director's Response)